awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 # AWS::GuardDuty::Member<a name="aws-resource-guardduty-member"></a>

 You can use the `AWS::GuardDuty::Member` resource to add an AWS account as a GuardDuty member account to the current GuardDuty master account\.
-If the value of the Status property is not provided or set to CREATED, a member account is only created\.
-If the value of the Status property is set to INVITED, a member account is created and invited\. `AWS::GuardDuty::Member` resource has to be created with the Status property set to INVITED before the `AWS::GuardDuty::Master` resource can be created in a GuardDuty member account\.
+If the value of the `Status` property is not provided or is set to `Created`, a member account is only created\.
+If the value of the `Status` property is set to `Invited`, a member account is created and invited\. `AWS::GuardDuty::Member` resource has to be created with the `Status` property set to `Invited` before the `AWS::GuardDuty::Master` resource can be created in a GuardDuty member account\.

 **Topics**
 + [Syntax](#aws-resource-guardduty-member-syntax)